ezracrowl2023/My-Schedule/README.md

-# My-Schedule
+# Ezra Crowl
-## Ezra Crowl
+## My Schedule Website
-A website containing my School Curriculum/Schedule
+This is a website containing a schedule for my schooling